Drexel receives $9 million gift to establish new center on racism and health

 “Now with this gift, we will advance solutions to society’s most pressing public health problems as they impact communities of color and lead the way in eliminating health disparities for all.”

-The new center will leverage strengths across the Dornsife School’s departments, the Urban Health Collaborative and many partners across the university elevating work on racial health inequities.
+The new center will leverage strengths across the Dornsife School’s departments, the Urban Health Collaborative and many partners across the university to elevate work on racial health inequities.

 To achieve these goals, the center will focus on structural racism and racial inequities in urban contexts and how these intersect with pressing population health challenges like police brutality and climate change.
 It will also adopt a global perspective linking local work in Philadelphia to similar challenges facing cities worldwide.